techniqs/react-native-mail/README.md

             }
           });
 ```

-On Android HTML email body results are awful, no table, ol, etc.
+On Android, HTML email body results are awful as only *very* basic tags are supported.

 Is there really no way to make it work like iOS?
 * http://blog.iangclifton.com/2010/05/17/sending-html-email-with-android-intent/